improve-ai/tracker-trainer/Docker/README.md

 The testing framework is `pytest`, all its configuration can be located in the files `conftest.py` and `pytest.ini`.

-The tests can be run both locally and in Docker, to run them locally:
+The tests can be run both locally and in Docker.

+To run them locally:
 ```
 pytest -vs
 ```